 6. Tease apart ramen noodles and add to boiling water.
 Stir and cook in boiling water for 2 minutes.
 Drain well.

-7. Divide noodles into four portions, placing the noodles in the bowl first.
-Cover with a ladleful of broth (add the broth to the same level as the noodles in the bowl), and then nestle the tempura on top.
+7. Divide noodles into six portions, placing the noodles in the bowl first.
+Cover with a ladleful of broth (add the broth to the same level as the noodles in the bowl and swish the noodles around to keep loosen then), and then nestle the tempura on top.
 Add sliced scallions and a spoonful of grated daikon on top and togarashi to taste.
 Itadakimasu!